marijnh/Eloquent-JavaScript/11_async.md

-But between the time where the statement starts executing and the time where it finishes there's an `await` expression, which means there's an asyncronous gap there.
+But between the time where the statement starts executing and the time where it finishes there's an `await` expression, which means there's an asynchronous gap there.
 The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty list and end up, when its storage retrieval finishes, setting `list` to a single-line list—the result of adding the line it built to